Curriculum Leader (and subject lead for Biology): Mrs C Vincent

 Pupils at St Gabriel’s Roman Catholic High School achieve well in and enjoy Science.
 High standards of teaching enthuse students, encourage a positive attitude to learning and develop independent thought.
 With hardworking and dedicated staff we aim to develop pupils’ enthusiasm for learning, encourage a positive attitude towards Science and new technology, and foster a critical appreciation of the contribution that Science makes to society.
+We encourage all studnets to achieve the most they can with their God-given talents.
 Well equipped laboratories, ably supported by two technicians, ensure that the practical side of the subject flourishes.
 Pupils are given opportunities to learn outside of the classroom, participate in STEM clubs and activities, learn through exciting demonstrations and day trips whilst developing their application and critical thinking skills.

 Key Stage 3